Detailed Program Description

 How artists can work with or without artistic collaborators and partner organizations:

-- Individual artist works independently and alone to develop work.
+- Individual artists work independently and alone to develop their work.

-- Lead artist works independently with an ensemble.
+- The lead artist works independently with an ensemble.
 Collaborating artist(s) may be included in the residency to develop work which may be single, inter, or multi-disciplinary.

 - Artists work in collaboration with partnering organizations.
 Partnering organizations may be financial or non-financial partners and may fund, share, or require payment for various expenses and/or in-kind services as applicable.
 These partners may be organizations (ranging from conventional performing arts centers to alternative spaces) that wish to: